marius-team/quake/README.md

 ### Using Quake

-Quake’s core operations are simple: build an index, search it, update it, and maintain it.
+Quake’s core operations are: build an index, search it, update it, maintain it, and save/load it.

 #### C++ Usage